|

 J. Wilton Littlechild

-Throughout his career as an
+his career as an athlete and builder he has strived to

-athlete and builder he has strived to create opportunities for youth to
+create opportunities for youth to improve their self

-of Willie’s greatest achievements is co-founding the North American
+Willie’s greatest achievements is co-founding the North

-Indigenous Games.
-Besides athletic recognition worldwide,
+American Indigenous Games.
+Besides athletic

-Willie has been awarded the Order of Canada, the American Medal of Honor
+Order of Canada, the American Medal of Honor and been

-and been named one of the 2000 outstanding intellectuals of the 21st
+named one of the 2000

 Read More